lucianonooijen/Personal-Website/content/recruiters.md

 Currently I am available for a project with one or more of the following techniques, or a project where these techniques can be implemented:

-* Golang or Typescript for the back-end.
+* Golang for the back-end.
 * ReactJS (+Redux) for the front-end
 * React Native (+Expo) for mobile
 * DevOps/Cloud automation with Linux environments
-* Site Reliability Engineering
+* Site Reliability Engineering (f.e. with Kubernetes)

 _Unfortunately it is not possible for me to work with environments that require the Windows operating system._